the-last-flaw/Surprise/replit.md

 - ✓ Improved input field with character counter and validation
 - ✓ Enhanced chat interface with hover effects and message interactions
 - ✓ Updated design to clean white/gold aesthetic inspired by sliding-timer reference
+- ✓ Migrated from in-memory to PostgreSQL database with persistent storage
+- ✓ Set up Drizzle ORM with proper database schema and migrations

 The application is designed to be easily deployable to platforms like Replit, with automatic database provisioning and environment variable management.